He Garden: Chizhi University

-Subject to his last wish, He Zhidao's descendants established Chizhi University with his remaining capitals in 1924,more than years after his death.
+Subject to his last wish, He Zhidao's descendants established Chizhi University with his remaining capitals in 1924, more than years after his death.

 After its establishment, Chizhi University had cultivated a lot of ambitious youths and made great contribution to the country in that age.

 History

 The He Garden is a typical residential garden, built in 1883 during the reign of the Guangxu Emperor in the Qing dynasty.
 The garden was built on the old site of the Garden of Double Pagoda Trees.
 And now there is still one pagoda tree left in He Garden.
 Its original name is translated "Mountain Villa for Ease of Singing".
 The owner was He Weijian, (also known as He Zhidao).
 He Zhidao was born in Wangjiang, Anhui.
 With his father's approval, he moved to Yangzhou, bought the site of the former Sliced Stone Mountain Villa, rebuilt and expanded it.
 When it was finished, the owner named the garden "Ease of singing" (borrowed from two lines of a poem, "On Returning Home", written by Tao Yuanming).
 Since the owner was named "He", the garden was called "He Yuan".

-In Year 1937,the Japanese aggress China, occupied the three northeast provinces and a lot of parts of China.
-So some parts of hurt soldiers lived in "He Garden".
+In 1937, the Japanese invaded China, occupying the three northeast provinces and a lot of parts of China.
+Some parts of hurt soldiers lived in "He Garden".

-In Year 1988, "He Garden" was awarded the third "Major Historical and Cultural Site Protected at the National Level" by the state council together with "Ge Garden".
+In 1988, "He Garden" was awarded the third "Major Historical and Cultural Site Protected at the National Level" by the state council together with "Ge Garden".

-In Year 1989, "Pian Shi Shan Fang" was repaired.
+In 1989, "Pian Shi Shan Fang" was repaired.

-In Year 2005, "He Garden" referred to as "the best classic Chinese garden in Qing Dynasty" for its combination of western architecture and the brilliant features of a private garden in Jiangnan[1] by Luo Zhewen (a leading academic on classical Chinese gardens).
+In 2005, "He Garden" referred to as "the best classic Chinese garden in Qing Dynasty" for its combination of western architecture and the brilliant features of a private garden in Jiangnan[1] by Luo Zhewen (a leading academic on classical Chinese gardens).